 - O Problem Identification In 2008, there were 125,828 total reportable crashes in Pennsylvania.
 Children 8 years of age and under were involved in 9,205 of the total reportable crashes and 377 children were either killed or suffered a major injury in those crashes.
-The improper use or non-use of child safety seats played a major role in the death and injuries of those children. - The PA State Police will continue to operate a Child Passenger Safety Fitting Station in each PSP station statewide to educate parents and/or guardians on the importance of child safety seats and how to properly install and use them.
+The improper use or non-use of child safety seats played a major role in the death and injuries of those children. - o The PA State Police will continue to operate a Child Passenger Safety Fitting Station in each PSP station statewide to educate parents and/or guardians on the importance of child safety seats and how to properly install and use them.

-CALETY MEASUREMENTS OR IECTIVE SAFETY MEASUREMENTS OBJECTIVE Participate in Thanksgiving 2009 and Memorial Day 2010 seat belt enforcement mobilizations (PA State Police) Issue approximately 12k citations during (2) mobilizations for CIOT and perform approximately 110 safety checkpoints.
+SAFETY MEASUREMENTS OBJECTIVE Participate in Thanksgiving 2010 and Memorial Day 2011 seat belt enforcement mobilizations (PA State Police) Issue approximately 12k citations during (2) mobilizations for CIOT.
 All 16 troops of the PA State Police will participate in both mobilizations.
-Coordinate participation of "zero-tolerance" local and municipal police departments in Thanksgiving 2009 and Memorial Day 2010 seat belt enforcement mobilizations with at least one week devoted solely to nighttime belt enforcement (BUPA) Issue over 6,000 occupant protection citations; and make over 73,000 contacts during both mobilizations.
-460 departments will participate in both mobilizations.
-Coordinate and preserve the integrity of the statewide observational seat belt survey immediately following the 2010 Memorial Day Click It or Ticket mobilization (BUPA) Survey will be completed immediately following the Memorial Day Click It or Ticket mobilization and results will be reported to NHTSA.
-Create, implement, and monitor a statewide strategic seat belt plan to reach every county during the Thanksgiving 2009 and Memorial Day 2010 mobilizations (BUPA) Final version of plan to be created by October 23, 2009.
-Provide a comprehensive statewide Earned Media Plan for each Mobilization with at least 16 activities for the Memorial Day Mobilization (BUPA) Final version of Thanksgiving Earned Media Plan to be completed and distributed by October 23, 2009.
-Final version of Memorial Day Earned Media Plan to be completed and distributed by February 26, 2010.
-Provide data and direction to target the NHTSA Paid Media Buy for Memorial Day Mobilization or other identified campaigns (BUPA) Data to be gathered and compiled by February 26, 2010.
-Provide educational programs to elementary, middle, and high schools (BUPA) Provide 800 educational programs to schools throughout the course of FY2010 and contact over 30k students during educational campaigns.
-Continue operation of 84 Child Passenger Safety Fitting Stations statewide (PA State Police) Perform 1,800 car seat checks or more during FFY2010.
+Coordinate participation of "zero-tolerance" local and municipal police departments in Thanksgiving 2010 and Memorial Day 2011 seat belt enforcement mobilizations with at least one week devoted solely to nighttime belt enforcement (BUPA) Issue over 7,000 occupant protection citations; and make over 74,000 contacts during both mobilizations.
+At least 460 funded departments will participate in both mobilizations.
+Implement expansion plan to include additional, new LEAs in the Thanksgiving 2010 mobilization.
+(BUPA) Recruit up to 450 new LEAs to conduct overtime enforcement during CIOT mobilizations.
+Conduct one joint Seat Belt and DUI enforcement mobilization in cooperation with PA DUI Task Forces statewide.
+(BUPA) Form agreements with at least 30 DUI Task Forces to conduct overtime DUI enforcement (410 funding) in conjunction with BUPA departments conducting overtime traffic safety enforcement.
+Coordinate and preserve the integrity of the statewide observational seat belt survey immediately following the 2011 Memorial Day Click It or Ticket mobilization (BUPA) Survey will be completed immediately following the Memorial Day Click It or Ticket mobilization and results will be reported to NHTSA.

+Create, implement, and monitor a statewide strategic seat belt plan to reach every county during the Thanksgiving 2009 and Memorial Day 2010 mobilizations (BUPA) Final version of plan to be created by October 22, 2010.
+Provide a comprehensive statewide Earned Media Plan for each Mobilization with at least 16 activities for the Memorial Day Mobilization (BUPA) Final version of Thanksgiving Earned Media Plan to be completed and distributed by October 22, 2010.
+Final version of Memorial Day Earned Media Plan to be completed and distributed by February 25, 2011.
+Provide data and direction to target the NHTSA Paid Media Buy for Memorial Day Mobilization or other identified campaigns (BUPA) Data to be gathered and compiled by February 25, 2011.
+Train officers to provide educational programs to elementary, middle, and high schools (BUPA) Train 200 new officers in the re-designed Survival 101 middle and high school program.
+Train 50 new officers in the 16 minutes high school program.
+Train 50 new officers in the Back Is Where It's At elementary program.
+Provide educational programs to elementary, middle, and high schools (BUPA) Provide 800 educational programs to schools throughout the course of FY2011 and contact over 40k students.
+Continue operation of 87 Child Passenger Safety Fitting Stations statewide (PA State Police) Perform 1,900 car seat checks or more during FFY2011.